d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 are so common, deep learning libraries will give us library functions for these as well.

-We have used Gluon to load the MNIST dataset in :numref:`chapter_naive_bayes`.
-In this section, we will how we can implement the linear regression model in :numref:`chapter_linear_scratch` much more concisely with Gluon.
+In this section, we will learn how we can implement the linear regression model in :numref:`chapter_linear_scratch` much more concisely with Gluon.

 ## Generating Data Sets